NwaoghorPraise2/riquesa-app-api/README.md

 # riquesa-app-api
-A startup finTech Open Sourre Project
+A startup finTech Open Sourre Project for digital cooperation